Short Author Bio

 -- Veronica Patterson, Colorado Book Award Winner for Poetry

 Permission is granted to download this image for publicity purposes.
-Art credit must be given to Chuck Ceraso.
+Art credit should be given to Chuck Ceraso.

 Author Photos - credit Laura Carson Photography